 We had initially planned to start the Camino Portugués on Monday morning; however, our friend’s itinerary had changed, pushing our start date to Sunday morning.
 Thus, reducing our tourist time to thirty-six hours.

-We did, though, have two items on our must-do list.
-First was getting our Crediencial Del Peregrino’s at Cathedral Sé.
-Next was, Belem home to the world’s best Nata’s or Portuguese tarts.
+Aside from two items on our must-do list, we were free to wander the city.
+Our “first must-do” was getting our Crediencial Del Peregrino’s at Cathedral Sé.
+The second was visiting Lisbon’s civil parish and district Belem, home to the world’s best Nata’s or Portuguese tarts.

-After a few hours of roaming the fashion shopping quarter, we both wished we had not bought any clothes with us.
-Not only did we think the range of clothing was fantastic, but the cost was a fraction of the price we pay here in NZ and Australia.
+After a few hours of roaming this quarter, we both wished we had not bought any clothes with us.
+Not only did we think the range of clothing was fantastic, but the cost was a fraction of the price we pay here in New Zealand and Australia.
 So, so cruel that we could not purchase.

 While the mustard buildings with crisp white trim and the drifting sounds of Fado music whispered Cuba.
 It was as though Lisbon wanted its travellers to savour her atmosphere, slow down their gait and match the local’s non-harried pace.
 We did.

-That is until on Saturday when the four of us took a tuk-tuk to get our Credencial’s from Basílica dos Mártires in Chiado, as Cathedral Sé had run out of stock.
+That is until on Saturday when the four of us took a tuk-tuk to get our Camino Credencial’s from Basílica dos Mártires in Chiado, as Cathedral Sé had run out of stock.
 The tuk-tuk sped up and down the steep, narrow roads, almost leaning into corners.
 I hung on to the side, trying not to scream.
 Suffice to say, we returned in a taxi.
+So if you like couch travel, or if like me, you’re in lockdown, then head over to my blog post “Sixteen-hour food feast” in Lisbon and enjoy what was a day that memories, food and friendship, were made.

-At night Lisbon comes alive, the cooler air making it pleasant to walk the narrow cobbled streets.
-Although people eat late in Spain, the laneways were busy, outdoor cafes were full of people eating, drinking, and talking.
-Music wafted from bars and Fado clubs and mingled with the warm air.
+When falling in love with a city, one needs to walk around the streets at night.
+Lisbon, like Paris, comes alive, the cooler air making it pleasant to walk the narrow cobbled streets.
+Although people eat late in Spain, the laneways were still busy at dusk, and the outdoor cafes were full of people eating, drinking, and talking.
+Music wafted from bars and Fado clubs and mingled with the sultry evening air.